howerj/gladiators/readme.md

 # To Do

+* A demonstration video should be made and linked to, perhaps uploaded to YouTube.
 * The physics engine is a big dodgy and could use work
 * Work on adding a player: They should only be able to see what a gladiator can, which is quite limiting, adding to the challenge.